 Accommodation in Omalo

-Majority of guesthouses use the power provided by solar panels, which means that sometimes they run out of hot water.
+Majority of guesthouses use the power provided by solar panels, which means that sometimes they run out of hot water (which is not always in sufficient supply since the village lies on a hill).
 Pls keep this in mind and don´t spend too much time in the shower.

 Tishe is a pleasant hostel located in the Lower Omalo offering superb value for the money.
 The bed are comfortable and rooms small but clean.
 We also liked the cooking skills and attitude of Eto and the rest of the staff, though they spoke very little English (might have improved since 2016).
 At this hostel, you can find also the only shop in the village where you can buy not just food but also fridge magnets, hand-made socks, and other souvenirs.